mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 This sub-policy explicitly precludes registrations using Internet-Drafts as the basis of a registration.
 However, IETF efforts are still eligible for early allocation, per {{I-D.ietf-ianabis-rfc7120bis}}.

-Likewise, specifications from recognized organizations do not qualify for registration until they have completed the relevant processes there.
+Likewise, specifications from recognized organizations do not qualify for registration until they have completed the relevant approval processes in those organizations.
 However, preliminary and in-progress specifications might qualify for early allocation, per {{I-D.ietf-ianabis-rfc7120bis}}.

 Organizations that appear in the "IESG-Recognized Standards-Related Organizations" registry are assumed to have met the "permanent and readily available" requirement for the purposes of this sub-policy, even if they charge for access to the specification.
 However, such organizations MUST provide a free copy to the Expert(s) for review.